On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-where $p(x,y)=\I_{\{y \sim x\}}(2d)^{-1}$ and $c_x(\eta(x))=\I_{\{\eta(x)\geq N\}}$.\\ Since the maximal number of particles involved in a transition is finite and the birth and death rates grow linearly, the hypotheses of \cite[Theorems 13.17 and 13.19]{cf:Chenbook} are satisfied hence existence and uniqueness of this process follow. $\square$
+Since the maximal number of particles involved in a transition is finite, and the birth and death rates grow linearly, the hypotheses of \cite{cfChenbook}, Theorems~13.17 and~13.19, are satisfied; hence existence and uniqueness of this process follow.